-Staff should be mindful of how children share information in less supervised settings (e.g. during outdoor play, before and after school, lunch and snack times).
-In these settings, children can become misinformed.
+Staff should be mindful of how children share information in less supervised settings (e.g. during outdoor play, in the washroom and in more quiet play areas such as libraries and lofts).
+Children can become misinformed.
 It is important for staff to correct this misinformation as they become aware of it.

-At this time parents are increasingly focused on the safety and wellbeing of their child(ren) while they are in the care of staff in child care settings.
+At this time parents are increasingly focused on the safety and wellbeing of their child(ren) while they are in the care of staff in child care facilities.
 They expect clear communication from staff when they have questions about their child and about how the facility is implementing public health guidance.